Atlassian is retiring Data Center – what does it mean and what are your options?

 3. Build your own replacement

-At its core, Jira is essentially a workflow engine with issue tracking – it's not especially complex.
-The real (and essential) complexity comes from its need to serve everyone, which is why it often feels bloated or overly generalised.
+At its core, Jira is a workflow engine with issue tracking.
+It's feature rich but not inherently complex.
+The reason it feels complex is its need to serve everyone, leaving it bloated with possibilities that are rarely used.

-Building a bespoke, simplified Jira-like tool could be a viable option if it allows you to tailor a solution precisely to your users’ needs and deliver an operational or competitive advantage over your peers.
+Building a bespoke, simplified Jira-like tool could be a viable option if it allows you to strip away that unnecessary complexity and tailor a solution precisely to your business needs.
+In doing so, you can craft workflows in software that reflect how your teams actually work, enabling them to deliver better customer experiences and improved operational efficiency.

 A bespoke solution, optimised for you and your customers, could unlock gains that generic, one-size-fits-all software cannot deliver - provided you have the right strategy, expertise and support in place.